The Easy Panorama mode that was in its predecessor has gone. Here's a guide to shooting panoramas with the Nikon D3400.

 The rest of the process is the same as using the AE-L button method.
 You want to do the same kind of tiles with overlap.

 If you’re used to shooting panoramas with something like an iPhone or other camera, they often involve a smooth panning motion in a single slow sweep.
-But when shooting individual images, you’ll get better results if you stop and keep the camera as still as possible while the photo is being taken.
+But when shooting individual images, you’ll get better results if you stop and keep the camera as still as possible while the shutter is open.
 That greatly reduces the risk of motion blur.
-The ideal is to use a tripod, of course, but hand-held also works well in any conditions where hand-held shooting would normally work.
+The ideal is to use a tripod, of course, but handheld also works well in any conditions where handheld shooting would normally work.